jgege/UNI-CSCU9V5/CSCU9V5.md

 - New users log on to a system
 - Previously available resources may vanish suddenly (break)
 - There are no guarantees on when resources will be released
-- As a consequence few system actually use banker's algortihm
+- As a consequence few system actually use banker's algorithm

 ### Starvation